top of page

 1. At least, in the interim until the bridge is rebuilt, the top of the dam should be open for people walking/biking and a route from the tunnel to the dam needs to be developed.
 You won't be inventing the wheel on this.

-The image below shows the image today at Quabbin Reservoir where the MWRA maintains a 24 hour webcam.
+The image to the right shows the image today at Quabbin Reservoir where the MWRA maintains a 24 hour webcam.
 Link to the web-cam is here. https://www.mwra.com/qcam.html .
 To the right is an image is a shot from Google Maps showing more walkers on top of Winsor Dam there.
 The irony is that people in the Pioneer Valley know this is a great location to go for a walk because local television channels show the Quabbin Cam on their weather broadcasts every day.
 People in the Central Mass region don't seem to be aware of this and they think it is normal to have the top of a reservoir dam closed.

 2. In 2018 there was a "dirty-dirt" train, a trainload of contaminated dirt, from a brownfield cleanup in the Boston area that derailed and it came ever so close to landing in the Wachusett Reservoir.
 Read the story to the right about this event, in Atlantic Rails & Ports--a railroad industry newsletter.

 I would imagine that there has always been great angst in your agency about a derailment on that isthmus, the ultimate disaster scenario, but it has never been addressed.
 I could go into great depth about the scary commodities that are unnecessarily running in close proximity to your pristine resource.